Crowell Hilaka of Richfield, Ohio, is 336 acres of winding

 streams, lakes, and wooded uplands.
 It was farmed by the pioneer Oviatt family, and then became the estate of inventor Jim Kirby.
 During the 1920s, Kirby constructed a patented lake, a mill to generate electric power, a

 house air-conditioned with spring water, and a dance hall built on springs.
-In the 1920s and 1930s, the Neals built their fairy tale mansions between the upper lake and their vast
+Upstream, the Neals built their fairy tale mansions between the upper lake and their vast

 orchards.
 All of these are still here.
 Operated as a Cleveland Girl Scout

 camp for over 70 years, the property is now being sold.
 Friends of Crowell

 Hilaka ( FoCH ) seeks to preserve this land as a public-access recreational and educational destination.

 Public access is not available at this time